Downton Abbey: Australia and New Zealand

 In Australia, the first series was broadcast on the Seven Network beginning on 29 May 2011; the second series was broadcast beginning on 20 May 2012; and the third series beginning on 10 February 2013.
 In New Zealand, Prime began airing the first series on 10 May 2011, the second series on 18 October 2011 and the third series on 18 October 2012.

 Ireland

 In Ireland, independent television channel TV3 aired the first series in January and February 2011.

-Denmark

-The ITV series aired in the Nordic 13th Street made by NBCUniversal International Networks on 24 January 2011.

-Austria

-Paramount Channel aired this series beginning on 20 August 2012.

 France

-Downton Abbey was broadcast on Universal Channel in France beginning in December 2010.
+Downton Abbey was broadcast on TMC in France beginning on 11 December 2011.

 Reception

 Critical response

-At Metacritic, which assigns a rating out of 100 to reviews from mainstream critics, the first series received an average score of 91, based on 16 reviews, which indicates "universal acclaim".
+At Metacritic, which assigns a rating out of 100 to reviews from mainstream critics, the first series received an average score of 91, based on 16 reviews, which Metacritic suggests indicates "universal acclaim".
 This result earned the show a Guinness World Record in 2011 for "Highest critical review ratings for a TV show", making Downton Abbey the critically best received TV show in the world.
 Season 4 of Breaking Bad surpassed Downton Abbeys record later in the year, with a score of 96, making the first series of Downton Abbey the second highest rated show of 2011.